AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_with_aws_meraki_workflow.rst

 - Select the radio button "Spoke" to establish VPN tunnels with selected hubs

-- Select the "NETWORK" where the Cisco Meraki vMX in Transit VPC locates
+- Select the "NETWORK" where the Cisco Meraki vMX in Transit VPC locates for Hubs

 - Click the button "Save"